fjebaker/adass-2024/poster/main.typ

       )
     ]
   ], [
      *time (JIT)* compiled.
-This means even naive implementations of simple models, such as a Gaussian distribution, can *outperform* the XSPEC implementations by a factor of 3.
+This means even naive implementations of simple models, such as a Gaussian distribution, can *outperform* the XSPEC implementations by a factor of 3 on a single thread.
+With AD, the *parameter inference time* consistently outperforms the inference of other spectral fitting solutions.
   ])
 ]